The Ultimate BVI Sailing Guide

 To get even more out of the experience, bring fish identification cards with you.
 These will cover common sightings like reef sharks and rays, as well as rarer sightings like octopuses, turtles and nudibranch.
 Everyone will get more excited about hunting for new species, and it might even become a competition.

-If you’re looking for the perfect snorkeling site, you can find recommendations like The Bight in our Things to See in the British Virgin Islands blog.
+If you’re looking for the perfect snorkelling site, you can find recommendations like The Bight in our Things to See in the British Virgin Islands blog.
 And if your family are snorkelling and diving enthusiasts, take a look at our guide to the Top BVI Diving Spots.

 Beachcombing on Norman Island, Cooper Island or Anegada is a must for a BVI family yacht charter.
 Where older generations might be content sunbathing and enjoying the atmosphere, little ones are less likely to sit still!
 That’s why beachcombing is a joyful way to keep tiny hands busy.